salernolabs/petfinder/README.md

 When you have your API key and secret you can use this library.

 This is built for an upcoming animal rescue site and we weren't happy with the current PHP based offerings for petfinder API libraries.
+Not 100% working but almost there so far.

 ## Queries